Repetitive Strain Injury (RSI) is an increasingly common

 Real-World Use Cases

-Freelancers: Automate repetitive tasks like form
+Automate repetitive tasks like form submissions, report

-submissions, report generation, and email responses.
+generation, and email responses.

-meetings or idle periods, keeping your system active without
+periods, keeping your system active without physical

-physical strain.
+strain.

-Gamers: Automate in-game actions and reduce continuous
+Automate in-game actions and reduce continuous clicking

-clicking during long gaming sessions.
+during long gaming sessions.